asciinema/asciinema-server/docs/INSTALL.md

 ### Edit config file

-You need to fill in the `.env.production` file:
+You need to create `.env.production` config file.
+The easiest is to use provided [.env.production.sample](../.env.production.sample) as a template:

     cp .env.production.sample .env.production
     nano .env.production